Chaste/Chaste.github.io/site/content/community/using-chaste.md

 We recommend developing new work within [user projects](/docs/user-guides/user-projects/) wherever possible.
 This allows you to progress independently while keeping the core codebase stable.
 When functionality matures, you can propose changes for inclusion in Chaste itself, and the more we know about the work you're doing, the easier this process will be.

+Where possible, prefer adding new classes or methods rather than modifying existing ones.
+This reduces the risk of unintended side effects and makes review and future maintenance simpler.

+If you believe existing functionality needs to be changed, please get in touch first.
+There may be an existing way, or potentially an easier or more maintainable way to achieve what you are aiming for.

+When modifying core functionality, aim to work in small, manageable increments and open pull requests early for review.
+Smaller changes are easier to discuss, test, and merge than large diverging branches, and this approach will help you avoid time-consuming integration issues later.

 Keeping the community in the loop about what you're developing will significantly increase the likelihood that your developments can be reused and built upon by others.